The Count of Monte Cristo: Other appearances in film or television

-Sequels (books)
+Sequel books

-In 1853, a work professing to be the sequel of the book appeared, entitled The Hand of the Deceased appeared in Portuguese and French editions (respectively entitled A Mão do finado and La Main du défunt).
+In 1853, a work professing to be the sequel of the book, entitled The Hand of the Deceased, appeared in Portuguese and French editions (respectively entitled A Mão do finado and La Main du défunt).
 The novel, falsely attributed to Dumas, but in fact, originally published anonymously or sometimes attributed to one F. Le Prince, has been traced to Portuguese writer Alfredo Possolo Hogan.